 Urban property exclusively intended for the production of energy from renewable sources benefits from a 50% reduction of the IMI rate.

 Other benefits of environmental nature attributed to properties:

 By resolution of the municipal assembly, municipalities may determine a reduction of up to 25% of the IMI rate, applicable to the urban property with energy efficiency.

 IMI exemption is applicable to rural property corresponding to forest areas covered by forest intervention zone, and to rural property intended for forestry exploitation under a forest management plan.

 Investment Promotion Tax Regime (RFAI):

-Companies that realize relevant investments, can benefit from exemption or reduction of IMI for a period of up to ten years, regarding property acquired that constitute eligible investment.
+Companies that realize relevant investments, can benefit from exemption or reduction of IMI for a period of up to ten years, regarding property acquired that constitutes eligible investment.

 Urban properties built, expanded, improved or acquired, intended for residential purposes:

 IMI exemption applies automatically to urban properties acquired for consideration.
 In other cases, the exemption is subject to the approval of the head of the tax office.